tadija/swift-minions/README.md

 # Minions

-**This package contains various "minions" reusable across multiple projects.**
+**Meet "minions", single-file helpers written in Swift, reusable across multiple projects.**

-> - each "minion" is a single file focused on a certain concept or utility
+> - each minion is a single file focused on a certain concept or utility
-> - duty of every "minion" is to provide a simple & flexible way to solve a problem
+> - duty of every minion is to provide a simple & flexible way to solve a problem
-> - "minions" are best suited for quick prototyping, learning, or making small apps
+> - minions are best suited for quick prototyping, learning, or making small apps

 ## Intro